SirMysterion/CMPN-383-Virtualization-Wiki/CloudStack.md

 Although Primary Storage is often placed within the cluster, this cluser-wide storage also means that the data is only directly available to the VM's found within that cluster.
 If the data is requested from VM's of a different cluster, the data must first be copied to the target zones secondary storage, then to the requesting clusters primary storage.
 A solution to this means placing the Primary Storage within the zone to create zone-wide storage, thus avoiding extra data copy operations.
 This zone-wide storage is not available when using hyper-v however.

 ### Secondary Storage
+Secondary storage is used to store Templates of OS images taht can then be used to boot VM's as well as additional configurations for installed applications on VM's.
+It also contains the ISO images, as well as disk volume snapshots for recovery or creation of new templates.
+Secondary Storage is available to all hosts within the scope of that storage, and can be used either zone-wide or region-wide.

+CloudStack provides plugins that enable both Openstack Object Storage (Swift) as well as Amazon Simple Storage Service (S3).
+When using either of these plugins, you can then configure that storage for the entire CloudStack environment while using an NFS secondary staging store for each zone.
+This NFS storage acts as a staging area for which all templates and secondary storage data pass before eventually being handed off to either the Swift or S3 storage.

+Keep in mind that Secondary Storage within a region must be alike.
+You cannot set up both an S3 server and a Swift server even if they are found within different zones.